-IMPORTANT: It is important that the metal is bone dry.
+IMPORTANT: It is essential that the metal be completely bone dry before coating.
 Protect mild steel from damp and wet weather conditions before coating and until all coats have been applied and allowed to cure.
 Mild steel is porous and can easily hold moisture which will interfere with good adhesion.
 Even when the metal appears dry, it can still hold moisture.

-It is essential that the metal be completely dry before coating.
-Several days in warm sunny breezy weather will help dry out the metal if it has been rained on.
-It should also be noted that when the metal is very cold it will be holding hidden trapped moisture.
+Several days in warm, sunny, breezy weather will help dry out the metal if it has been rained on.
+It should also be noted that when metal is very cold it holds hidden trapped moisture.
 Just before the next Step 4 we recommend warming cold metal with a fan heater, heat gun or a hair dryer, or some extra time in direct sunshine to help dry out trapped moisture.
 Let the surface cool slightly before solvent wiping or solvent spraying.
 In cold conditions the moisture trapped in the pores of the metal will cause milky discolouration under the coating and the coating will lose adherence.
 If inadequate coats have been applied this will also allow water ingress.
 White or yellowish spots can appear under the coating due to the coating being too thin to fully encapsulate the metal surface.